bartificer/programming-by-stealth/docs/pbs16.md

 For this instalment we will yet again be using our JavaScript playground.
 You can download the code for the playground [here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/04/pbs-JavaScriptPlayground-v2.1.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs-JavaScriptPlayground-v2.1.zip), or, you can use the online version at [www.bartb.ie/pbsdemos/pbs-JavaScriptPlayground/](https://www.bartbusschots.ie/pbsdemos/pbs-JavaScriptPlayground/).

-## PBS JavaScript Cheat-Sheet
+## PBS JavaScript CheatSheet

-At Allison’s suggestion, I’ve created a [JavaScript cheat-sheet](https://www.bartbusschots.ie/pbsdemos/PBS-JS-CheatSheet.html) which you can use as a quick reminder when working on the challenges.
-The cheat-sheet reminds you of the core concepts through a series of code samples, and links back to the relevant PBS instalments.
+At Allison’s suggestion, I’ve created a [JavaScript cheatsheet](https://www.bartbusschots.ie/pbsdemos/PBS-JS-CheatSheet.html) which you can use as a quick reminder when working on the challenges.
+The cheatsheet reminds you of the core concepts through a series of code samples and links back to the relevant PBS instalments.

-I’ll update the cheat-sheet as we continue to learn more.
+I’ll update the cheatsheet as we continue to learn more.

 ## Solution to Instalment 15 Challenge

 At the end of the previous instalment, I set an optional challenge, and promised to provide a possible solution next time.
-The challenge was to create a function for calculating the average of an arbitrarily long array of numbers, and use this function to average numbers entered into the inputs in the playground.
+The challenge was to create a function for calculating the average of an arbitrarily long array of numbers and use this function to average numbers entered into the inputs in the playground.

 There are infinitely many correct solutions to any programming problem, so this is just one possible solution: